-An update on our pledge to better represent LGBT+ people in our content
+An update on our pledge to better represent LGBTIQA+ people in our content

-Six months ago, we made a pledge to elevate LGBT+ voices and properly represent LGBT+ people in all our content.
+Six months ago, we made a pledge to elevate LGBTIQA+ voices and properly represent LGBTIQA+ people in all our content.
 This review is a chance to look over what we have achieved in this time and what we will continue to work on.

 1. Stock Images

 Our designers have done a fantastic job of using diverse stock images wherever possible.
-They ensure that this is present throughout the entire magazine, and not just in pieces discussing LGBT+ issues.
+They ensure that this is present throughout the entire magazine, and not just in pieces discussing LGBTIQA+ issues.

 Equally, we have also been looking at the images on our web articles and have applied the same principles here.